andrelimzs/andrelimzs.github.io/content/posts/Machine Learning/cs229-1a-supervised-learning-regression/index.md

 # Supervised Learning

-> Supervised learning is the task of learning a map from input to output
+Supervised learning is the task of learning a function mapping from input to output

-It learns from *labeled* training data
+$$
+y = f(x)
+$$
+The relationship can be linear/nonlinear or convex/nonconvex.
+The approach learns from labeled data.

 ## Terminology